 You may be entitled to benefits that you are not claiming, such as the Early Childhood Care and Education Scheme (ECCE).
 This provides your child with one year of free pre-school care and education for a set number of hours and weeks.
-For information on the rules and how to apply, see www.citizensinformation.ie or the Department of Children and Youth Affairs’ guide (PDF).
+For information on the rules and how to apply, see www.citizensinformation.ie.
 You may also be entitled to Family Income Supplement (FIS), which is a weekly tax-free payment to employees on low pay with at least one child.
 For more information on FIS and other potential benefits, read more at www.citizensinformation.ie.

 Preparing for unexpected emergencies

 When you have a family, it’s more important than ever for you to build up an emergency fund to cope with unexpected expenses, such as doctor’s bills or significant household expenses.
 If you can, try to start saving even small amounts now every week or month.